About Heifer International

 To date, we have supported more than 36 million farming families across Africa, Asia and the Americas and in the past five years alone, we have worked alongside 2.7 million families to close the living income gap or set them on a path to doing so.
 Between now and 2030, we will support an additional 10 million people to reach a living income by scaling up our signature programs.
 To achieve this, Heifer International relies on its passionate, committed and highly skilled staff.

 Reporting to the Chief People Officer, the Global Employee Relations (ER) Director is a key member of Heifer’s Global People Department and will work with Heifer’s Leadership to define and communicate organizational culture globally.
 The Global ER Director will promote staff care programs, ensure compliance, optimize communication and employees’ experience, and will be the focal point for People Department policies globally.

 The Successful Candidate

-To succeed in this role, you will have a track record in evaluating, designing, and promoting Global Talent Acquisition systems within the INGO sector.
-The Global TA Director will devise and hold oneself and others accountable for TA KPIs and metrics, develop a team that is data-centric and skilled with the Talent Acquisition principles and business needs.
-The Director will be joining Heifer International during an exciting time of change and needs to hire people who thrive and be creative under such climate.
-The TA Director will be self-motivated and enjoys delivering, managing, and be managed within a remote setting that emphasizes impact and contributions as a primary criterion for assessment.
+To succeed in this role, you will have a track record in evaluating, designing, and promoting Global Employee Relations policies and procedures.
+He/She will exhibit superb written and verbal communication skills, handle a wide range of complex and highly sensitive employment situations, and demonstrate strong emotional intelligence to skillfully interact with employees at all levels of the organization.
+The Global Employee Relations Director will have tremendous experience optimizing the employment life cycle.
+The Director will be joining Heifer International during an exciting time of change, and needs to hire people who thrive and be creative under such climate.
+He/She will be self-motivated and enjoys delivering, managing, and be managed within a remote setting that emphasizes impact and contributions as a primary criterion for assessment.

 Invest in oneself professional development.
-Stay connected with sector forums and national/international Talent Acquisition forums.
+Stay connected with sector forums and national/international Employee Relations/HR forums.

 · BA/BS degree in Human Resources, Business Administration, or a related field.
 A Master’s degree is a plus.